ccb-hms/scDiagnostics/README.md

 # Usage

-To explore the capabilities of the scDiagnostics package, you can load your own data or use the provided example with publicly available data of Marrow tissue single cell gene expression profiles from He S et al. (2020).
-Single-cell transcriptome profiling of an adult human cell atlas of 15 major organs.
-Genome Biol 21, 1:294.
-This dataset is obtained from the scRNAseq R package and is used for analyzing and visualizing diagnostic plots to inspect query/test and reference datasets and check the appropriateness of cell type assignments.
-In the provided example, the dataset is divided into 70% reference and 30% query data.
+To explore the capabilities of the scDiagnostics package, you can load your own data or utilize publicly available datasets obtained from the scRNAseq R package.
+In this guide, we will demonstrate how to use scDiagnostics with such datasets, which serve as valuable resources for exploring the package and assessing the appropriateness of cell type assignments.

 ``` r
 ## Loading libraries